Triman24/Principal-Component-Analysis-using-sci-kit-learn/README.md

 # Principal-Component-Analysis-using-sci-kit-learn
-Performed feature selection using PCA
+1.Performed feature selection using PCA
-Trained model for classification using SVM.
+2.Trained model for classification using SVM.
-Prediction on test data and getting accuracy 87%
+3. Prediction on test data and getting accuracy 87%